mantiz010/Battery-Monitor/README.md

 # Battery Monitor Custom Integration

-The **Battery Icons** integration creates battery sensor entities in Home Assistant that display battery percentages.
+The **Battery Monitor** integration creates battery sensor entities in Home Assistant that display battery percentages.
 It supports two modes:

 - **Voltage-Based Mode:**
   Computes the battery percentage from a voltage reading using configured minimum and maximum voltage values.